 For the full hour you are the character it is constant energy and interaction with children; even those that are shy.
 You can never let your character drop and even when parents chat to you, you have to stay in character!

 So that’s how I came to be a part of the team!
 I’ve never looked back!
 Since my first booking I’ve had so many amazing experiences.
 The highlight of my time working there being able to be an elf at Cannon Hall Farm.
 I worked on my own character and played this for The Elf Workshop.
 Ultimately I have made a number of children’s birthdays just that little bit more special and for that reason makes it such a rewarding job!
 Thank you for reading my CopyCat journey!
 I’d hugely recommend joining the team!

 A note from Laura.

+I hope you’ve enjoyed reading this CopyCat journey!
 I remember seeing a flustered Tom slightly late for his meeting and though lateness is not my favourite thing, I remember being impressed by his interview and his passion for the job.
 I instantly liked Tom and his personality shone.
 A huge part of being a CopyCat is the personality and the ability to have lots of fun – you can make or break an occasion by not getting this right.
 Though he didn’t have our usual CopyCat training Tom quickly adapted and fit right into our team.
 He has established himself as one of our principle male team and gets great reviews from all of his visits!
 My favourite character I like to see Tom as is the CopyCat Spider.
 He’s a great mix of hero and dude!
 I am yet to meet a child that hasn’t had the best time with him!